- 4 minutes to read

-The DevExpress ASP.NET Project Wizard makes it easy to create a new web project (via the Visual Studio New Project or New Web Site dialogs) or modify an existing one.
-Use the Wizard to set the site’s page layout (for new projects), select a theme, specify the default culture for a particular locale, and configure other DevExpress controls and website options.
+Use the Project Wizard to set the site’s page layout, select a theme, specify the default culture for a particular locale, and configure other DevExpress controls and website options.

-The Generate Sample Data check box allows you to specify whether or not sample data (databases, XML files, models, etc.) will be added to the created project.
+Use the Generate Sample Data checkbox to specify whether sample data (for instance, databases, XML files, models) should be added to the project.

 Choose Theme Tab

 Reporting Control Settings Tab

 Specifies settings related to the DevExpress Web Reporting functionality.
 The tab is displayed for Reporting Web Applications only.